Alexber17/Project4/README.md

 ## User stories

-A user can create a playlist
+*User can create a playlist
-A user can delete a playlist
+*User can delete a playlist
-A user can update a playlist
+*User can update a playlist
-A user can add songs to a playlist
+*User can add songs to a playlist
-A user can delete songs from a playlist
+*User can delete songs from a playlist
-A user can update songs
+*User can update songs

 ## Project Schedule